himikat123/Radio-sensor/README.md

 Of course, you don’t need to connect everything from this list, but only those sensors that you need.

+As an option, you can add a 4-digit, 7-segment display to the MAX1637.
+Only the temperature can be displayed on the display, from only one temperature sensor.
+This is an experimental feature, I may remove it in the future.

 The radio sensor is based on the Atmega328p microcontroller and the HC-12 radio module.
 This radio module operates at a frequency from 433.4 to 473.0 MHz and promises an information transmission range of up to 1800 meters.

 ## Radio-sensor schematic diagramm